DeepSeek Review: V4-Pro and V4-Flash — Hands-On with the Preview

 Three things keep this from a higher score.
 First, the web chat’s DeepThink toggle is still opaque about which mode V4 is running in on a given turn.
 Second, the gap on HLE and factual recall is real — V4-Pro is not the right model for a pure research agent today.
 Third, the V4 Preview release does not include a Jinja chat template; DeepSeek ships Python encoding scripts in the repo instead, which is fine if you are on Python and awkward otherwise.

-Last verified: 2026-04-24.
 DeepSeek AI Guide is an independent resource and is not affiliated with DeepSeek or its parent company.
 Model IDs, pricing and API behaviour change; check the official DeepSeek documentation and pricing page before committing to a production decision.

 How good is DeepSeek V4 compared to Claude and GPT-5.4?